 Others / Warehouses

 Denmark is the home of LEGO and during your visit in Copenhagen you must visit flagship LEGO Store located in the heart of the city, on Strøget.
-Here, you will find wide range of LEGO products and sets that are not available elsewhere, but your favourite LEGO classics will be here too.
+Here, you will find wide range of products and sets that are not available elsewhere.
+Your favourite classics of colourful plastic bricks will be here too.

 Clothes and accessories